KaiFields/shaicandie-app/README.md

 5. Uncomment the "REAL NAVIGATION APP" block and delete the sandbox fallback `<App />`.
 6. Run `npx expo start --android` and open the project in Expo Go on your device.

+## Visual + UX Notes

+- Pastel backgrounds, generous spacing, and bold typographic accents match the Soft But Savage brand personality.
+- Emoji-based feature pills nod to real integrations (AI mentor, video chat, boutique) without importing native icon packs.
+- The `MoodTracker` component gives stakeholders a tangible feel for the Boss Energy Index interaction before wiring up persistence.

 ## Tests You Can Add

-The bottom of `App.js` contains reference Jest smoke tests that validate each screen and the faux tab bar.
+The bottom of `App.js` contains updated reference Jest smoke tests that align with the new copy.
 To run them:

 1. Install Jest and React Test Renderer:
    ```bash